dereuromark/cakephp-shim/docs/Features.md

 Note: You can also throw exceptions (ShimException) in debug mode, if that is more useful for you, by using `Configure::write('App.warnAboutMissingContain', 'exception')`.
-In this case you should then create a custom `APP/View/Errors/shim.ctp` file as copy from an existing one (or re-use the generic `App/View/Errors/error500.ctp` one), and at least add this snippet to have some details on the query being executed:
+In this case you should then create a custom `APP/View/Errors/shim.ctp` file as copy from an existing one, and at least add this snippet to have some details on the query being executed:
 ```php
 <?php if ($details = Configure::read('Exception.details')) { ?>
 	<?php debug($details); ?>
 <?php } ?>
 ```
+You can also just re-use the generic `App/View/Errors/error500.ctp` and add the snippet there.

 Use `Configure::write('App.deprecateField', true);` to warn about `field()` usage, which is highly unusable with Containable and without a global recursive level of -1.
 So better to use this Shim plugin's